tacogips/zikeiretsu-rs/README.md

 #### Compressing Algorithms of each type

 - integer ... (not implemented yet) if the value is less than (1 << 60) - 1 ,convert with [ZigZag Encoding](https://developers.google.com/protocol-buffers/docs/encoding) then compress with  [simple8b-rle](https://github.com/lemire/FastPFor/blob/master/headers/simple8b_rle.h).We haven't decide how to handle with the outlier values(we are considering uncompress all values if the datas contains at least one value that exceed the maximum value, but it seems very unefficient...)
 - float   ...
-Facebook Gorilla of XOR encoding (http://www.vldb.org/pvldb/vol8/p1816-teller.pdf)
+XOR encoding of Facebook Gorilla (http://www.vldb.org/pvldb/vol8/p1816-teller.pdf)
 - string      ...  (not implemented yet) consider to compress with [snappy](https://github.com/google/snappy)
 - timestamp   ...  (not implemented yet) delta encoding and [simple8b-rle](https://github.com/lemire/FastPFor/blob/master/headers/simple8b_rle.h)
-- bool        ...  simply packing 1bit values into 64bits
+- bool        ...
+Simply packing 1bit values into 64bits space

 ### WAL (WIP)
 ### format (WIP)